 In Curriculum outdoor education and field studies

-Our team have been conducting in depth conversations with many school teachers, as we believe the best information with regards to student learning is provided by frontline staff who deal with students on a daily basis.
+Our team conduct in depth conversations with teachers, as we believe the best information with regards to student learning is provided by the amazing people who dedicate their lives to providing student education.
 The consensus amongst them is simple: they would like their students to conduct more of their research in the real world, then use the classroom to enforce that learning with theory backed up by hard data.
-To this end we have been, working on a range of field studies programmes for IB and IGCSE focusing on Geography.
+To this end we have been, working on a range of field studies programmes for IB and IGCSE.